 As Imaino sighed and left him to his thoughts, probably to see to setting up the watch, Silveo wiped his hands on his breeches and crawled back to where Greig lay beside the fire.
-Hugging his knees against his chest, he wrapped his cloak around his shivering shoulders and watched his friend breathe deeply in the darkness, waiting for the first sign of infection to show.
+A familiar black and white nakhound had settled down alongside him and Silveo ruffled Bumble’s ears in welcome.
+Stroking the dog with one hand and hugging his knees against his chest with the other, he wrapped his cloak around his shivering shoulders and watched his friend breathe deeply in the darkness, waiting for the first sign of infection to show.

 HE WOKE TO screams, sharp and high, directly overhead.
 Heart pounding, Silveo rolled to his side and pushed up onto his knees, wiping the sleep from his eyes as he stared at the dawn-streaked sky.

 Miryhls.
 Miryhls soared above them.

 “Into the trees!”
 Imaino shouted, as the camp stirred from slumber into instant wakefulness.
 “Everyone, get under cover!”

 Seeing the largest, darkest silhouette wheel around and stoop, Silveo stumbled to his feet and tripped towards the nearest shelter.
 Halfway there he remembered Greig and turned.